 Benefits of aguapanela

 Panela water is very rich in essential nutrients.
 For example, it provides interesting amounts of vitamins and minerals.
-Among the vitamins, the presence of vitamins of group B, A, C, D and E. stands out, while among the minerals we find magnesium, manganese, zinc, phosphorus, iron and calcium.
+Among the vitamins, the presence of vitamins of groups B, A, C, D, and E. stands out, while among the minerals we find magnesium, manganese, zinc, phosphorus, iron, and calcium.

 It is, as we will see, a very energetic drink, since it is very rich in carbohydrates, highlighting the contribution in the form of sucrose and fructose.